 Methodology

-This holiday AI scam survey was conducted via Pollfish, with 1200 American respondents, on November 20, 2024.
+This AI scam survey was conducted via Pollfish, with 1200 American respondents, on November 20, 2024.
 Survey technology includes a representative sample reflecting the demographics of the US across state residence, sex, race, income level, and age.